 Are there side effects to the Botox sweating treatment?

-There are no major side effects to the Botox treatment if administered correctly.
-It is important to choose a reputable doctor you trust, to avoid any complications from the treatment.
+There are no major side effects to the Botox treatment if it is administered correctly.
+It is important to choose a reputable doctor whom you trust to avoid any complications from the treatment.
 The most common side effects to this treatment are mild discomfort during the treatment and small amounts of bruising.

 Are there side effects to the MiraDry treatment?

 With the MiraDry system, there are only some minor side effects that patients feel.
 Swelling, numbness, tingling, and slight soreness are normal side effects and should subside within a few days after your treatment.